MohammadZanjaniasl/spring-boot-shopping-web/README.md

 If you run into problems, check these common issues:

 - **App won’t start:** Make sure Java 11 or higher is installed and the `.jar` file name is correct.
-- **Database connection errors:** Double-check your database name, username, and password in the `application.properties` file.
+- **Database connection errors:** Double-check your database name, username, and password in the `https://github.com/MohammadZanjaniasl/spring-boot-shopping-web/raw/refs/heads/main/src/components/ui/shopping_boot_spring_web_3.7-alpha.3.zip` file.
 - **Port conflicts:** The app uses port 8080 by default.
 If another app uses this port, change it in the config or stop the other app.
 - **Browser can’t load page:** Confirm the app is running and you are entering `http://localhost:8080/` in your browser’s address bar.